"History is who we are and why we are the way we are."

-- Haiku: Primary methods for tests and quizzes.
+- Haiku (PowerSchool): Primary methods for tests and quizzes.

 - Chromebook Laptop Computer: provided for student use at school and home.

-- Google for Education software (Google Docs, Google Presentation, Spreadsheet, Forms, and Drawings).
+- Google for Education software (Google Docs, Google Presentation, Spreadsheet, Form, and Drawing).

-- Mrs. Farias' Twitter Acct: @mrsfariasHMS - Access to class or school-wide announcements.
+- Farias' Twitter Acct: @mrsfariasHMS - Access to class or school-wide announcements.

 - Students should already have their assigned username and password for a free Google account.
 If new to the school, they will be assigned one.

 Typically assignments are assigned Tuesday through Thursday and are posted weekly in class and in Google Classroom.
 Any assignments not finished in class must be finished and submitted in Google Classroom at home by the assigned deadline.
-Most assignments will be completed in class for the first several weeks. will post reminders for large assignments/projects on the app, Remind.
+Most assignments will be completed in class.
+I will post reminders for large assignments/projects on the app, Remind.

 I'm available for an hour after school most Tuesdays, Wednesdays, and Thursdays for any student who would like to receive extra help or simply work on assignments.
 I am also available before school and during lunch upon student request.
 Students may bring their lunch and use the time to study, receive help or just work on assignments.
 I will need to know in advance so that I make sure to stay in class and to provide a lunch pass.